- Section Name:

-The Elmendorf Amateur Radio Society (EARS) serves primarily military personnel on Elmendorf and Fort Richardson.
+The Elmendorf Amateur Radio Society (EARS) serves primarily military personnel on Elmendorf AFB and Fort Richardson Army Post.
+These facilities were merged in 2010.
 It is open to local civilian members as well.
-Club call sign is KL7AIR.
-EARS is also an active MARS participant with the call sign, ALM7CAA.
+Club call signs are KL7AIR and KL7USA.
+The Club represents the two military stations one Air Force base and one Army post and as such is also known as the JBER Radio Club.
+EARS is also an active Navy MARS Aux Station with the call sign, NNN0EAM.
 Meetings: EARS meets monthly.
-Meetings are at the EARS club house, (R-1 North, CAP Wing Headquarters) on Elmendorf AFB. http://www.kl7air.us/ Email Ron Keech, KL7YK, for details. firstname.lastname@example.org
+Meetings are at the EARS club house, (R-1 North, CAP Wing Headquarters) on Joint Base Elmendorf-Richardson (JBER).

 The Matanuska Amateur Radio Association (MARA) KL7JFU serves the Greater Matanuska Susitna Valley, Palmer-Wasilla-BigLake-Sutton-Willow and Talkeetna area.
 Meetings: 7:00 PM, on the last Friday of each month, at the Fire Station 61, in Wasilla.
 MARA sponsors a Hamfest and flea market every year, usually in the spring. http://www.kl7jfu.com/